zendesk/volunteer_portal/.github/pull_request_template.md

 Short description

 ## Description
-Develop what, but also why this PR exists.
+Describe what, but also why this PR exists.
 The "Why" is as much, if not more important than the "What".
 I use this approach very often when I write commit messages, because if the code is clear enough it should already answer the "what" question.
 The "why" is often more subtle.

 ## References
 [Github Issue](https://github.com/zendesk/volunteer_portal/issues/XX)